 In addition to the existing planters and benches, 5 more flower planters and 3 more park benches will be installed to enhance and beautify our central core and provide a place to rest.

-The project will be completed late this fall.
+The project will be completed in early 2018.

 Route 101 Upgrade Phase 1

 As part of a five-year plan, the Village of New Maryland in conjunction with the Department of Transportation and Infrastructure made improvements to Route 101 between Baker Brook and MacIntosh Drive.
 The project consists of concrete curb repair, manhole structure repair and adjustment, road crossing repair (frost heaves), cold milling, asphalt paving, shoulder repair and pavement markings.
 DTI partnered with the Village on this project with the Village’s contribution to the project being 15%.

 The project consists of replacing the existing 750mm culvert near the entrance to Sunrise Estates Drive with two 900mm diameter concrete culverts and related site restoration.
 This culvert replacement requirement was identified during the Village’s recent Stormwater Study.
 The new twin culverts were upgraded to meet the Village’s Stormwater Management Policy for 1 in 100 year plus 20% storm events.

 2017 Sidewalk Installation along Carlough Street, Cortland Street and MacIntosh Drive